frctl/fractal/packages/handlebars/README.md

-# handlebars-engine
+# Handlebars Engine

-Use Handlebars templates with Fractal
+Use Handlebars templates with Fractal.